Updated: 24 July 2024

 We won’t go into all of these right now, but let’s focus on those first two points: reducing costs, and driving growth.

-Businesses are under immense pressure currently, with high gas prices driving energy bills up and causing inflation.
+Businesses are under immense pressure currently, with gas and electricity prices recently capped, but still significantly higher than they were three years ago.
 The UK generates around 40% of electricity from gas, not to mention the extensive gas boilers throughout the country.
 However, achieving net zero can help address these challenges.
 For a small business, energy and transport are typically the two biggest areas of emissions that you’re in control of, or can influence.

 A business with solar panels, electric vehicles and electric heating is much less exposed to external risks such as volatile gas and petrol prices.